CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 $ npm install --save axios
 ```

-You will need to stop and rerun `yarn start` to get the package loaded.
+You will need to stop and rerun `ember serve` to get the package loaded.

 Next, in `src/ui/components/my-component/child-component/component.js`, initialize a `records` property and populate it in `didInsertElement()` - this is a lifecycle hook that runs when the component is added to the DOM.
 We'll use [JSONPlaceholder](https://jsonplaceholder.typicode.com/) for some convenient JSON data: